-INDEPENDENT EXAMINATION OF THE ACCOUNTS (CHARITY UNINCORPORATED) - RECEIPTS AND PAYMENTS ACCOUNTS
+INDEPENDENT EXAMINATION OF THE ACCOUNTS (CHARITY UNINCORPORATED OR CIO) - RECEIPTS AND PAYMENTS ACCOUNTS

 The purpose of this schedule to our engagement letter is to set out the basis on which we are to perform an independent examination of the accounts for the charity.